inokawa/remark-docx/README.md

 [remark](https://github.com/remarkjs/remark) plugin to compile markdown to docx (Microsoft Word, Office Open XML).

-### 🚧 WIP 🚧

-This project is aiming to support all nodes in [mdast](https://github.com/syntax-tree/mdast) syntax tree, but currently transformation and stylings may not be well.

 If you have some feature requests or improvements, please create a [issue](https://github.com/inokawa/remark-docx/issues) or [PR](https://github.com/inokawa/remark-docx/pulls).

 - [x] paragraph